-People and Governance Committee (PGC) Conducted five meetings in 2020 with 95% attendance Gunn Wærsted Sally Davis (Chair) (Member) Jon Erik Reinhardsen Esben Smistad (Member) (Employee representative) The People and Governand ce Committee is a preparatory committee that supports t he Board in fulfilling the Boards responsibilities with respect to corporate governance, executive compensation, leadership and culture development.
-The commit tee also supports the Board on succession planning.
+People and Governance Committee (PGC)

+Conducted five meetings in 2020 with 95% attendance

+Gunn Wærsted Sally Davis (Chair) (Member) Jon Erik Reinhardsen Esben Smistad executive compensation, leadership and culture development.
+The committee also supports the Board on succession planning.

+(Member) (Employee representative) The People and Governance Committee is a preparatory committee that supports the Board in fulfilling the Boards responsibilities with respect to corporate governance,